DRCVI Opportunities

 Special Education Advocacy Internship is a twelve-week program divided into two sessions one/two weeks in the Fall and ten weeks in the Spring:

-- Fall Session One: Training will be arranged upon acceptance of the position, preferably in December (two weeks at 10 hours per week)
+Fall Session Number One: Training will be arranged upon acceptance of the position, preferably in December (two weeks at 10 hours per week)

 This post is for 2 interns- One for St. Croix and One for St. Thomas/St. John.